Tina Resch: Alleged poltergeist case

 Tina Resch is the adopted daughter of Joan and John Resch, who were physically abusive to her.
 The Resches were well known in Columbus, as they were foster parents who had helped care for 250 children prior to 1984.
-When she was 14, Tina watched the movie Poltergeist, and shortly afterward the family reported seeing objects fly around their house.
+When she was 14, Tina Resch watched the movie Poltergeist, and shortly afterward the family reported seeing objects fly around their house.
 Reporter Mike Harden of The Columbus Dispatch was asked to assist the family, and involved photographer Fred Shannon.
-The Columbus Dispatch interviewed Tina, and later published several photos purporting to show a telephone flying through the air.
+The Columbus Dispatch interviewed Resch, and later published several photos purporting to show a telephone flying through the air.

 Parapsychologist William Roll stayed in the Resch house to investigate the case, and claimed that there had been genuine "spontaneous psychokinesis".
 Roll, however, never observed any object move by itself.
-In one incident, a picture fell from a wall in an upstairs room where Tina had been alone half an hour before; Roll was facing away from the picture when it fell.
-James Randi, an investigator for the Committee for the Scientific Investigation of Claims of the Paranormal was refused access to the household, but investigated the case and suspected Tina had faked the alleged poltergeist occurrences.
+In one incident, a picture fell from a wall in an upstairs room where Tina Resch had been alone half an hour before; Roll was facing away from the picture when it fell.
+James Randi, an investigator for the Committee for the Scientific Investigation of Claims of the Paranormal was refused access to the household, but investigated the case and suspected she had faked the alleged poltergeist occurrences.
 According to Terence Hines: